-I've been wanting to share this little (um, big?) board and batten wall DIY with you for almost a year now, but finally had time to tackle it!
-Last summer we decided to update Reagan's bedroom (she was twelve, and ready for a more grown up room and bigger bed), so we've slowly made a few changes.
+I've been wanting to share this little (um, big?) board and batten wall DIY with you for quite a while now, but finally had time to tackle it!
+Several summers ago we decided to update Reagan's bedroom (she was twelve at the time, and ready for a more grown up room and bigger bed), so we slowly made a few changes.

 I'm a sucker for beautiful trim work, so board and batten trim is one of my favorite things to add to give a room instant character.
 We already have board and batten in our dining room, foyer and hallways, so this seamlessly fit with the rest of our home.

 We found her new furniture through a friend from Pottery Barn (I love it. and the sizing is perfect)!

 And since James is awesome at hanging trim, he set to work.

 (He's done our foyer, stairwell and bathroom using board and batten trim too, as well as lots of other small spaces as we've moved in and out of our homes.
 This one's my favorite though as it turned out just perfectly!)

 Her room was painted like the rest of our house in Sherwin Williams Seasalt, but we changed to the prettiest pink (Sherwin Williams Romance ~ I love it!)

 And then . . .
 James got to work on this board and batten wall.
 (Bless that man!)